elfrank/elfrank.github.io/_posts/2020-07-05-a-practical-system-for-1-on-1s.md

 layout: post
 title:  A Practical System for 1-on-1's
 categories: [Productivity,Management]
 excerpt: 1-on-1s are a crucial component of healthy professional relationships.
 There are numerous articles only about how to get the best out of 1:1s, which I won't dive into.
 Instead, I would like to share the system I use to prepare my 1-on-1s.
-Systems allow us to scale by making repeatable tasks automatic.
-We, humans, are not designed to remember information.
-Technology is pretty good at that.
-So, why not use it?
+It consists of three components: preparation, documentation and follow through.
 ---

 1-on-1s are a crucial component of healthy professional relationships.
-There are numerous articles only about how to get the best out of 1:1s, which I won't dive into.
+There are numerous articles only about how to get the best out of 1-on-1s, which I won't dive into.
 Instead, I would like to share the system I use to prepare my 1-on-1s.
+It consists of three components: preparation, documentation and follow through.

 Systems allow us to scale by making repeatable tasks automatic.
 We, humans, are not designed to remember information.

 Technology is pretty good at that.
 So, why not use it?

+## The System

 ### Create a Running Document
 Focus on simplicity.
 I prefer Google Docs, but there are dozens of tools out there.
 Use what works for you.